damianveltkamp/dotfiles/README.md

 # 🧰 Dotfiles

-Repository for all my dotfile configurations, and installation steps to get everything running on a new machine.
+Repository for all my dotfile configurations, and installation steps to get everything running on a new Mac OS machine.
 Not advised to blindly copy paste from this repo, this is all for personal use, feel free to get inspired.

 **_FYI: wiki is outdated and will not be updated._**